Boobae-Vivian/SQL-PROJECT-Superstore-Profit-Analysis/README.md

 1. Ascertain the top 5 most profitable customers in the west region
 2. Identify the top and bottom 5 sub-categories in terms of profit generation
 3. Determine the top 10 cities with the highest total sales
-4. Identify products with quantity above 15
+4. Identify high demanding products with quantities above 14
-5. Identify cities with average sales equal to or greater than 500
+5. Identify cities in the central region with average sales equal to or greater than 500
 6. Assign unique numbers to states based on profit in descending order
 7. Return customer names and cities with profits above the average
 8. Identify ship modes by total sales using Common Table Expressions (CTEs)